KRM7/gapp/README.md

 ## Overview

 gapp is a library of genetic algorithm implementations in C++ for solving single- and multi-objective optimization problems.
-All parts of the algorithms can be customized and defined by the user, but the library already includes GAs for several commonly used encoding types, frequently used crossover and mutation methods for each of these encodings, and also several stop conditions that can be used.
+Every part of the algorithms can be customized and defined by the user, but the library also includes GAs for several commonly used encoding types, frequently used crossover and mutation methods for each of these encodings, and several stop conditions that can be used.

 ## Usage example